-I would say absolutely.
-It would be remiss of us not 4 Α. 5 to take the learning so far.
-I invited the Ombudsman 6 to a Board workshop.
-The Ombudsman was about to 7 release a report particularly in relation to Health and 8 Social Care Trust engagement with patients. known from our experience at the Trust that we get 9 reported to at Governance Committee in relation to the 10 11 number of cases, referrals, what is proceeded or not.
-12 So this was a great time to bring the Ombudsman in to 13 hear from their perspective and for us then to reflect on what we heard and is there stuff we need to 14 Communication is one of our key complaints 15 consider.
-16 and remains so for the population that we serve. through this, it was about what do we need, what can or 17 18 should we do differently.

-67 Q. Now if we look at some of the ways in which some of the governance issues may make their way to the Board, I'll 11:16 just touch on this topic briefly.
-If we look at WIT-100476 at paragraph 19.2.
-The reason to look at this is that later on we'll look at the way in which information was provided to the Board and you can maybe perhaps comment on where you think communication lines 11:16 may have arisen or in fact fell down and didn't work.
-At 19.2, you say:

-"The lines of management for providing information to
+1 wondering if there has been any learning already 2 permeating through in May 2023 to inform some of the 3 workshops?
+4 Α. I would say absolutely.
+It would be remiss of us not 5 to take the learning so far.
+I invited the Ombudsman 11:15 6 to a Board workshop.
+The Ombudsman was about to 7 release a report particularly in relation to Health and 8 Social Care Trust engagement with patients.
+I had 9 known from our experience at the Trust that we get LO reported to at Governance Committee in relation to the 11:15 L1 number of cases, referrals, what is proceeded or not.
+L2 So this was a great time to bring the Ombudsman in to L3 hear from their perspective and for us then to reflect L4 on what we heard and is there stuff we need to L5 consider.
+Communication is one of our key complaints 11:15 L6 and remains so for the population that we serve.
+So, L7 through this, it was about what do we need, what can or L8 should we do differently.
+L9 67 Q. Now if we look at some of the ways in which some of the 20 governance issues may make their way to the Board, I'll 11:16 21 just touch on this topic briefly.
+If we look at 22 WIT-100476 at paragraph 19.2.
+The reason to look at 23 this is that later on we'll look at the way in which 24 information was provided to the Board and you can maybe 25 perhaps comment on where you think communication lines 11:16 26 may have arisen or in fact fell down and didn't work.
+27 At 19.2, you say: 28 29 "The lines of management for providing information to

-1 the Board on governance issues include the following: 2 (A) from committees to Trust Board via Chair's report 3 and copy minutes; (b) from Chief Executive and/or their 4 senior management team to the committees and the Trust 5 Board via reports and papers; and (c) from 11:1 6 Non-Executive Directors through to the Board Chair 7 and/or raised with the Chief Executive at the Chair/CEO 8 Non-Executive Director meetings or through the Chair 9 Non-Executive Director meetings."
-10 11:1 11 19.3: 12 13 "The information would be received either by email or 14 verbally depending on the situation and the timing.
-15 Where meetings were being arranged to discuss the 11:1 16 issues, any papers would be uploaded on to Decision 17 Time, which is the on-line portal for all Trust Board 18 papers in advance or provided on the day for all 19 members to review; what was in place to bring urgent 20 issues to the Trust Board was through the Committee 11:1 21 structure, directors' workshops, confidential Trust 22 Board and Trust Board itself."
-23 24 Then you say at 19.5: 25 11:1

-"In my capacity as Chair the following communication lines currently exist in tandem with the formal touch points outlined in my response to question 13 above: (A) confidential Trust Board meetings allowing for the
+1 the Board on governance issues include the following: 2 (A) from committees to Trust Board via Chair's report 3 and copy minutes; (b) from Chief Executive and/or their 4 senior management team to the committees and the Trust 5 Board via reports and papers; and (c) from 11:17 6 Non-Executive Directors through to the Board Chair 7 and/or raised with the Chief Executive at the Chair/CEO 8 Non-Executive Director meetings or through the Chair 9 Non-Executive Director meetings."
+10 11:17 11 19.3: 12 13 "The information would be received either by email or 14 verbally depending on the situation and the timing.
+15 Where meetings were being arranged to discuss the 11:17 16 issues, any papers would be uploaded on to Decision 17 Time, which is the on-line portal for all Trust Board 18 papers in advance or provided on the day for all 19 members to review; what was in place to bring urgent 20 issues to the Trust Board was through the Committee 11:17 21 structure, directors' workshops, confidential Trust 22 Board and Trust Board itself."
+23 24 Then you say at 19.5: 25 11:17 26 "In my capacity as Chair the following communication 27 lines currently exist in tandem with the formal touch 28 points outlined in my response to question 13 above: 29 (A) confidential Trust Board meetings allowing for the